Pain Pump in Columbus Ohio

 • And other pain related to the central nervous system

-Lidocaine, pamindronate, propofol and ketamine are common therapies administered intravenously and effective in managing chronic pain.
+Lidocaine, pamindronate, propofol and IV medication infusion are common therapies administered intravenously and effective in managing chronic pain.

 What Are the Benefits of Infusion Systems?